When you hit the Georgian capital Tbilisi in 1992 you stayed at the Metechi Palace Hotel. Everyone did.

 Orthodox by religion, Georgia sheltered under the Russian empire’s wing from invading Turks in the eighteenth century and found itself a vassal state.
 The 1917 Russian revolution brought in a few years of independence, most spent fighting Armenians, before the Bolsheviks took over and Moscow ruled again.

 Georgia avoided Nazi occupation and maintained a high level of support for native son Josef Stalin.
 There were even protests by students in 1956 against Khrushchev’s de-Stalinisation policies.
 But Georgian communists were quick to see the potential of the new freedoms.
 They used Khrushchev’s anti-centralisation efforts to build their own power bases and line their pockets.
-Georgia’s official economic growth was among the USSR’s lowest but private ownership of cars and houses up with the highest.
-It was the Soviet Union’s most corrupt state.
+Georgia’s official economic growth was among the USSR’s lowest, but private ownership of cars and houses up with the highest.
+It didn’t take a genius to see someone was fiddling the figures.
+Georgia was the Soviet Union’s most corrupt state.

-Georgia’s Interior Minister Eduard Shevardnadze made his reputation crusading against that corruption in the 1960s, a moral stand that spring-boarded him to the country’s top job.
+Interior Minister Eduard Shevardnadze made his reputation crusading against that corruption in the 1960s, a moral stand that spring-boarded him to Georgia’s top job.
 Then in 1985 he headed off to Moscow to be Mikhail Gorbachev’s Minister for Foreign Affairs.

 He left behind a nation of smart, fierce, well-educated people who were using the cautious freedoms of the Gorbachev era to explore previously forbidden aspects of Georgian nationalism.